duneroadrunner/SaferCPlusPlus-BenchmarksGame/msetl/README.md

         // (*msev1_it) = 4; // not good

         try {
+            /* At this point, mv1's data has not actually been deallocated/destructed yet because it "knows" that there is an iterator, namely mv1_it, that is still referencing it.
+It will be deallocated when there are no more iterators referencing it. */

-            (*mv1_it) = 4; // ok
+            (*mv1_it) = 4; // In debug mode this will fail an assert.
+In non-debug mode it'll just work (safely).
         } catch(...) {
-            // At present, this won't even result in an exception.
-It'll just work.
-            // In the future an exception may be throw in debug builds.
+            /* At present, no exception will be thrown.
+With future library implementations, maybe. */ }
     }
-    }
 ```

 ### nii_vector

-Due to their iterators, vectors are not, in general, safe to share among threads. `nii_vector<>` is designed to be safely shareable between asynchronous threads.
-To that end, it does not support "implicit" iterators.
+Due to their iterators, vectors are not, in general, safe to share among threads. `nii_vector<>` is a "stripped down" vector that does not support "implicit" iterators, allowing it to be safely shareable between asynchronous threads.
+"Explicit" iterators are supported.
 That is, in order to obtain an iterator, you must explicitly provide a (safe) pointer to the `nii_vector<>`.
-So for example, instead of a `begin()` member function that takes no parameters, `nii_vector<>` has an `ss_begin(...)` (static template) member function that actually requires a pointer to the vector to passed as a parameter.
+So for example, instead of a `begin()` member function (that takes no parameters), you can obtain an iterator using the (generic) `make_begin_iterator(...)` function that takes as an argument a (safe) pointer to the vector.

 Note that in cases when you only need the vector to be shared between threads part of the time, you can swap between, for example, (non-shareable) `mstd::vector<>`s and (shareable) `nii_vector<>`s when you need.